JeanetteSchwarz/JeanetteSchwarz/README.md

 # Welcome to my Github 🖖
 I am a Journalist who want's to reach out for something **new**.
-Within the last year I decided to leave journalism for a while and try to become a developer.
+Within the last year I decided to leave journalism and try to become a developer.
 I <del>joined</del> graduated from the _neuefische_ Web-Developement-Bootcamp in <del>January</del> April 2024 and I am really looking forward to what comes next. 👩🏻‍💻

-## Currently learning:
+## TechStack

 - Javascript
+- HTML
+- CSS
 - React
 - Next.js
 - node.js
 - MongoDB
 - Typescript
+- Angular

 ## Things I like: